gabrielrtakeda/00k-test-elevator/README.md

 # Update
-If you already have NodeJS installed on your system but it is on another version, update your NodeJS to lastest stable version following instructions below:
+If you already have NodeJS installed on your system but it is on another version, update your NodeJS to latest stable version following instructions below:

 #### Run the following commands on your terminal (needs super user permission)
 ```